Warnings for Skyla

 Pelvic Inflammatory Disease (PID)

-PID is often associated with a sexually transmitted infection, and Skyla does not protect against sexually transmitted infection.
+PID is often associated with a sexually transmitted infection (STI), and Skyla does not protect against STI.
 The risk of PID is greater for women who have multiple sexual partners, and also for women whose sexual partner(s) have multiple sexual partners.
 Women who have had PID are at increased risk for a recurrence or re-infection.
-In particular, ascertain whether the woman is at increased risk of infection (for example, leukemia, acquired immune deficiency syndrome [AIDS], IV drug abuse).
+In particular, ascertain whether the woman is at increased risk of infection (for example, leukemia, acquired immune deficiency syndrome [AIDS], intravenous drug abuse).

 PID may be asymptomatic but still result in tubal damage and its sequelae.

-Following a diagnosis of PID, or suspected PID, bacteriologic specimens should be obtained and antibiotic therapy should be initiated promptly.
-Removal of Skyla after initiation of antibiotic therapy is usually appropriate.
-Guidelines for PID treatment are available from the Centers for Disease Control (CDC), Atlanta, Georgia.
+Following a diagnosis of PID, or suspected PID, bacteriologic specimens should be obtained, and antibiotic therapy should be initiated promptly.
+Removal of Skyla after initiation of antibiotic therapy is usually appropriate.1

 Actinomycosis

 Actinomycosis has been associated with IUDs.
-Symptomatic women should have Skyla removed and should receive antibiotics.
+Remove Skyla from symptomatic women and treat with antibiotics.
 The significance of actinomyces-like organisms on Pap smear in an asymptomatic IUD user is unknown, and so this finding alone does not always require Skyla removal and treatment.
 When possible, confirm a Pap smear diagnosis with cultures.

 Bleeding Pattern Alterations